 There are three django models: sms.Message, sms.Gateway, and sms.Reply.

 Before you are able to send any messages, you will need to configure at least one gateway.
-There is some sample data for some gateway providers.
-You can adapt one of these for your own purposes.
+Currently, there are gateways for:

 Create a message, ready to be sent: